learn-co-curriculum/phase-1-javascript-project-mode/README.md

 ## Learning Goals

-- Design and architect features across frontend and backend
+- Design and architect features across a frontend
 - Communicate and collaborate in a technical environment
-- Integrate JavaScript and Rails
+- Integrate JavaScript and an external API
 - Debug issues in small- to medium-sized projects
 - Build and iterate on a project MVP